Professional Practice Management Plan

 APEGA permit holders are required to develop and follow a Professional Practice Management Plan (PPMP) that is appropriate to their professional practice.
 This resource is a quick-reference guide to the required components of a PPMP.

-This template provides the structure for a PPMP regardless of whether it’s for a large multinational organization or a sole practitioner.
-You may use this template to create your PPMP, and you must also meet the requirements in the Professional Practice Management Plan practice standard.
-This template does not replace the practice standard.
+You may use the template that aligns with your professional practice structure to create your PPMP, and you must also meet the requirements in the Professional Practice Management Plan practice standard.
+The templates do not replace the practice standard.

 Additional Practice Information: